The dBASE Book Plus, 2nd Edition

 The title of this book is meant to be a play on the title of The dBASE Book and the software the book is about, dBASE Plus™.
 It's subtle, and I figure some people may be confused by it (I had at least one person tell me the title should be The dBASE Plus Book, but that would imply, effectively, a fourth edition of The dBASE Book).
 The subtitle should help explain: A Companion to The dBASE Book.

 The purpose of this book is explained on the back cover:

 The dBASE Book Plus is, as the subtitle states, "A Companion to The dBASE Book" (3rd Edition, published in 2013).
-This book covers changes in dBASE Plus since version 2.8, including dBASE Plus 8, 9 and now 10 (released in the summer of 2015).
-This book includes the following topics:
+This book covers changes in dBASE™ Plus since version 2.8, including dBASE™ Plus 8, 9, 10 and now 11 (released in the fall of 2016).
+Included in this book are discussions including the following: